OVOSHatchery/ovos-skill-allergy/README.md

 ## About

-Everyday, mycroft will send an allergy level report base on your zipcode to you for being aware of the air quality.
-When you ask how are the allergies today/tomorrow, it tells you the digit number of the allergies and allergy levels for today/tomorrow
+With this skill users will be able to inquire what the allergy level will be for either today or tomorrow.
+The results are pulled from pollen.com
-Will use IP Address to determining the current address(if you use VPN, it doesn't work)
+The skill uses the mycrofts IP Address to determining the zip code(if you use VPN, it doesn't provide the correct reults)
 ## Examples
-* "How's the allergy today"
+* how are the allergies today
-* "What's the allergy level today"
+* What's the allergy level tomorrow
-* "Will i feel bad today?"
-* "Do i need to be aware of the allergy for tomorrow"

 ## Credits
 Muge Niu